Netcracker/KubeMarine/documentation/Installation.md

       namespaces: ["kube-system"]
 ```

-There are three parts of PSS configuration.
+There are three parts of PSS configuration:
-* `pod-security` enables or disables the PSS installation
+* `pod-security` enables or disables the PSS installation.
-* default profile is described in the `defaults` section and `enforce` defines the policy standard that enforces the pods
+* The default profile is described in the `defaults` section and `enforce` defines the policy standard that enforces the pods.
-* `exemptions` describes exemptions from default rules
+* `exemptions` describes the exemptions from default rules.

-The PSS enabling requires special labels for plugin namespaces such as `nginx-ingress-controller`, `kubernetes-dashboard`, `local-path-provisioner`, and `calico` (relevant only for `calico-apiserver` namespace).
+PSS enabling requires special labels for plugin namespaces such as `nginx-ingress-controller`, `kubernetes-dashboard`, `local-path-provisioner`, and `calico` (relevant only for `calico-apiserver` namespace).
 For instance:

 ```yaml
 apiVersion: v1